HRDC offers a number of ways to get involved and give the gift of time.

 Work Experience Sites

-provide participants with work opportunities to develop skills, knowledge, and work behaviors to increase their employability.
+Work Experience Programs provide participants with work opportunities to develop skills, knowledge, and work behaviors to increase their employability.
 Participating businesses provide mentoring, supervision and on-the-job training.
-Contact the Employment and Training staff at 406-247-4732.
+Contact the Employment and Training staff at (406) 247-4732.
 The paperwork is minimal and takes only a few minutes to complete.

-provide participants with work opportunities to develop skills, knowledge, and work behaviors to increase their employability.
+Youth Employment Work Experience Sites provide participants with work opportunities to develop skills, knowledge, and work behaviors to increase their employability.
 Youth can work for a government, nonprofit, or for-profit employer.
-Contact Youth Program Staff at 406-247-4732.
+Contact Youth Program Staff at (406) 247-4732.
 The paperwork is minimal and takes only a few minutes to complete.

 Homeless Count – Point in Time Survey

 Each winter HRDC leads the homeless persons count for Billings.
+In 2018 our volunteers interviewed over 450 homeless.
 We do the survey in partnership with a host of other nonprofits and the City of Billings.
 During the survey, bags of food and water are given to the people we come into contact with.
-Training is involved prior to the night of the count.
-To learn more contact Christy by or call 406-247-4741.
+A simple training is involved prior to the night of the count.
+To learn more contact Christy by email or call (406) 247-4741.